 Common sleeping pills consumed in the United Kingdom include Xanax, Temazwpan, Sonata and Lunesta.
 These drugs roughly fall into three categories: barbiturates, benzodiazepines and nonbenzodiazepines.

 To treat sleeping pill addiction Ocean Recovery Centre offers a comprehensive residential rehabilitation programme.
 Patients move into the centre during their treatment.
 Thus treatment and living quarters are located only a few yards away from one another.
 This set-up removes clients from bad influences and ‘addiction triggers’ existing in the outside world.
 Patients receive an enhanced level of medical support during detox and rehabilitation.
 All clients’ food, laundry and housekeeping tasks are completed by support staff.
 This means clients are fully focused on tackling their recovery goals.

 A full mental and physical assessment upon arrival

-A psychiatrist is booked to greet patients upon arrival.
+A psychiatrist is booked to greet clients upon arrival.
 A full psychological and physical examination takes place.
 Sleeping pill addicts experience painful withdrawal symptoms during detox.
 The psychiatrist eases this process by prescribing a range of medications.

 Many sleeping pill addicts suffer from a range of co-occurring disorders.
 These disorders generally include anxiety, depression or an addiction to other substances such as alcohol.
 The psychiatrist diagnoses potential co-occurring disorders during the medical examination.
 Anti-anxiety or anti-depressant medication may be prescribed.